 - Charitable planning, including charitable remainder trusts, charitable lead trusts, and private foundations.

-Members of our practice lead professional estate planning organizations and have been recognized in The Best Lawyers in America and other peer-reviewed publications.
-We speak and publish on estate planning and tax topics and are deeply involved in our communities, making us excellent resources for our clients during the planning process.
+Members of the Estate Planning group lead professional estate planning organizations and are recognized in The Best Lawyers in America and other peer-reviewed publications and legal directories.
+We speak and publish on estate planning and tax topics, and are deeply involved in our communities, making us excellent resources for our clients during the planning process.